Last Updated on

 Chances are if you live in an older home built before the 20th century you have distemper paint on the walls.
 It’s an annoyance as it can be difficult to remove and nothing sticks to a wall with distemper paint on it.

 Continue reading below to find out what exactly distemper paint is and how to properly remove it from your walls.

-Distemper paint is is a mixture of whiting and glue that was widely used in the past to paint and seal walls.
-Whiting is chalk or lime and is was combined with glue to form a thick sludge mixture.
+Distemper paint is a mixture of whiting and glue that was widely used in the past to paint and seal walls.
+Whiting is chalk or lime and is combined with glue to form a thick sludge mixture.
 It was the preferred method historically because when it dried it tightened up and would fill any small holes or cracks in the walls and ceilings.

 Distemper paint is soft and chalky to the touch and if you run your hand along the wall the paint will leave traces of dust on your hand.